bryanszendel/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [X] What problem does the context API help solve?

+Context API allows you to access state from anywhere within your application without having to prop drill through each component in the tree.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [X] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions - actions perform a specific thing that you want to happen and they pass in some data that will ultimately change state within your application.
+Reducers - these take in our Actions as an argument and sets the state according to the action and passed in payload data.
+The reducer knows how to update the state.
+Store - this is the entire application state.
+It is the single source of truth because itself is immutable.
+The store contains our state and we update the state object within the store everytime we make a change.

-- [ ] What is the difference between Application state and Component state?
+- [X] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application State is literally the whole application, whereas Component State exists only within the component itself.
+We can think of the Component State sort of like local storage that we can then pass into the application state, if needed.
+In this project, I used component state with my SmurfForm and passed in those changes to Application State.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [X] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux Thunk lets us handle async operation in our actions.
+This is what allows us to make Post and Get requests to APIs or DBs using Axios.
+Redux Thunk changes our action-creators form synchronous to asynchronous.

-- [ ] What is your favorite state management system you've learned and this sprint?
+- [X] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I think that Redux is going to be very helpful as our applications get larger.
+I think the Reducer Pattern was easiest to implement, but Redux seems way more helpful in the long term.
+I choose Redux.

 ## Project Set Up

 Follow these steps to set up your project:

-- [ ] `fork & clone` this repository.
+- [X] `fork & clone` this repository.
-- [ ] `cd` into the forked copy of this repository.
+- [X] `cd` into the forked copy of this repository.
-- [ ] **RUN** `yarn` to retrieve all `server-side` the dependencies.
+- [X] **RUN** `yarn` to retrieve all `server-side` the dependencies.
-- [ ] **RUN** `yarn start` or `npm start` to get your API up and running on `http://localhost:3333`.
+- [X] **RUN** `yarn start` or `npm start` to get your API up and running on `http://localhost:3333`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.
-- [ ] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
+- [X] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
 You should see an empty Array `[]` returned to you.
 This is an array that your **API** will be using to store our Smurf Data.
-- [ ] **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
+- [X] **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
-- [ ] **Open** `src/index.js` to make sure that your app is ready to roll with the proper middleware.
+- [X] **Open** `src/index.js` to make sure that your app is ready to roll with the proper middleware.
-- [ ] **cd** into `smurfs` and run `yarn` to retrieve the client side dependencies.
+- [X] **cd** into `smurfs` and run `yarn` to retrieve the client side dependencies.
-- [ ] **RUN** `yarn start` to fire up your React application.
+- [X] **RUN** `yarn start` to fire up your React application.
 There ought to be a pretty little message awaiting you welcoming you to the app. `Follow` the prompting.

 **LOOK** at all the files you've been given for this project.
 One important file to note is `server.js`.
 This file contains an **API** that you are going to be interfacing with.
 Below is documentation on how to interact with the **API**.

 ## Minimum Viable Product

-- [ ] Plan and implement how you are going to manage your state for your application
+- [X] Plan and implement how you are going to manage your state for your application
-- [ ] You _must_ use either context or Redux as your state management system
+- [X] You _must_ use either context or Redux as your state management system
-- [ ] Once you have planned out your state management system, fetch data from the smurf server
+- [X] Once you have planned out your state management system, fetch data from the smurf server
-- [ ] Add a form to collect info for a new smurf, and make a POST request to the server to add a new smurf to your village
+- [X] Add a form to collect info for a new smurf, and make a POST request to the server to add a new smurf to your village

 ## API documentation

 ### GET '/smurfs'

-- [ ] Retrieve an array all the Smurfs in the Smurf DB by writing a `GET` to the endpoint `/smurfs`.
+- [X] Retrieve an array all the Smurfs in the Smurf DB by writing a `GET` to the endpoint `/smurfs`.
-- [ ] Double check that your response from the server is an array of smurfs.
+- [X] Double check that your response from the server is an array of smurfs.

 ```js
 [